-A common part in many book proposals is a “competitive works” section.
-I recently researched this for one of my book proposals.
+A common part of many book proposals is a “competitive works” section.
+I recently researched competitive titles for one of my book proposals.
 What I saw enlightened me.

-From all this I’m reminded, once again, that self-publishing is an attractive option and an affordable solution when traditional publishers take a pass on our books.
-While this could be for reasons outside of our control, it might also be that our content is ill conceived or our book still needs work.
+From all this, I’m reminded, once again, that indie-publishing (self-publishing) is an attractive option and an affordable solution when traditional publishers take a pass on our books.
+While this could be for reasons outside of our control, it might also be that our content is ill-conceived or our book still needs work.
 Sometimes this is hard to determine, especially after we’ve poured ourselves into writing it.

-Regardless, if we choose to self-publish, we need to keep in mind that our finished product must look like a traditionally published book if we hope for folks to take it seriously.
+Regardless, if we choose to indie-publish, we need to keep in mind that our finished product must look like a traditionally published book if we hope for folks to take it seriously.

 Peter DeHaan is an author, publisher, and editor.
 He gives back to the writing community through this blog.
 Get insider info from his monthly newsletter.
 Sign up today!